moussaclarke/beatportapi/README.md

 A simple PHP class to query the Beatport API via Oauth.

 I built this because I needed something Object Oriented and relatively unopinionated.
-This essentially just returns an array which you can then manipulate as you please (for example you could output JSON to use in your own API, build an RSS feed, IFTTT webhooks or whatever else you want)
+This essentially just returns an array which you can then manipulate as you please (for example you could output JSON to use in your own API, build an RSS feed, make a webhook, or whatever else you want)

 This is heavily based on the following people's work:

-* Beatport OAuth API by Federico Giust (I originally forked this repo)
+* [Beatport API Json Feed](https://github.com/fedegiust/Beatport-API-JSON-feed) by Federico Giust (I originally forked this repo as a starting point)
-* Beatport OAuth Connect by Tim Brandwijk (Federico Giust's script was based on this one)
+* [Beatport OAuth Connect w/ PECL](https://groups.google.com/forum/#!topic/beatport-api/sEpZUJkaSdo) by Tim Brandwijk (Federico Giust's script was based on this one)
-* Beatport OAuthConnect by Christian Kolloch (I used this for the Http_oauth groundwork)
+* [Beatport OAuth Connect w/ PEAR](https://groups.google.com/forum/#!topic/beatport-api/sEpZUJkaSdo) by Christian Kolloch (Also based on Tim Brandwijk's script - I used this for the pear/http_oauth groundwork)

 ## Aims

-* Query the Beatport API
+* Login and query the Beatport API
 * Abstract away the OAuth pain
 * Send back a simple array with the results
+* Don't rely on too many esoteric server-side extensions (e.g. PECL) which can be a non-starter on cheap/shared hosts

 ## Requirements

-* PHP 5.*
+* PHP 5.4+ (Might work on earlier versions, but that's what I've been using)
-* Beatport API Key and login details
+* Beatport API Key and login details (You'll need to request those from Beatport)
 * Pear's HTTP_OAuth (via composer)

 ## Install

+* Run composer install to get the dependencies
-* Upload it and include the class (See Todo, though)
+* Include the class (See Todo, though)
-* To run the test, you can either fill in your details into config.tmp.php and rename it to config.php, or alternatively comment out the config.php include and replace the constant names in index.php with your details.
+* The file example.php is just a quick test/example - to run it you can either fill in your details into config.tmp.php and rename it to config.php, or alternatively comment out the config.php include line, and replace the constant names in example.php with your details.

 ## Usage